0xCCF4/ufuzz/README.md

 nix build .#images.node
 ```
 This builds SD card images for the fuzzer master and fuzzer instrumentor.
 After initial setup,
-further changes may be deployed by running:
+further changes may be deployed using (deploy-rs) by running in the `nix` directory:
 ```bash
 nix run
 ```